 Details

-To determine whether a module as whole is conserved, diverged overall or diverged on a specific lineage, the CroCoNet approach relies on module trees reconstructed from pairwise preservation scores between replicates and statistics calculated based on these trees (total tree length, subtree lengths of the species, overall within-species and species-specific diversity, for details please see calculatePresStats, reconstructTrees, calculateTreeStats and findConservedDivergedModules).
+To determine whether a module as a whole is conserved, diverged overall or diverged on a specific lineage, the CroCoNet approach relies on module trees reconstructed from pairwise preservation scores between replicates and statistics calculated based on these trees (total tree length, subtree lengths of the species, overall within-species and species-specific diversity, for details please see calculatePresStats, reconstructTrees, calculateTreeStats and findConservedDivergedModules).

 The function plots each input module along the regression line that captures the relationship between total tree length and within-species diversity (in case the focus of interest is conservation and overall divergence) or between the subtree length and diversity of a species (in case the focus of interest is divergence between this particular species and all others).
 A module is considered diverged overall/in a species-specific manner if it falls above the prediction interval of the regression line, while a module is considered conserved if it falls below the prediction interval of the regression line.

 The regression line is drawn in dark grey, and the 95% prediction interval of the line is shown as a light grey area.
-If the focus of interest is conservation and overall divergence, the conserved modules are colored green, the diverged modules are colored red, and the top 'N' conserved and diverged modules based on the variable specified in rank_by are labelled.
-If the focus of interest is divergence between a particular species and all others, only the diverged modules are colored and labelled, the modules below the prediction interval are not meaningful and thus not highlighted.
-If confidence intervals are provided for the variables, each module is plotted with error bars.
+If the focus of interest is conservation and overall divergence, the conserved modules are colored green, the diverged modules are colored red, and the top N conserved and diverged modules based on the variable specified in rank_by are labelled.
+If robust_only = TRUE, only modules that pass the robustness filter (robust == TRUE) are considered when selecting the top modules to label.
+If the focus of interest is divergence between a particular species and all others, only the diverged modules are colored and labelled.
+Modules below the prediction interval are not meaningful in this context and are therefore not highlighted.